NCSUMobiles/spring18_socialwall/README.md

 https://gitlab.com/ncsu/interactive_museum_exhibit
 This project was version controlled through gitlab.
 Please follow the above link to see project history.
 Choose the develop or realsense branch.

+# Realsense Technology:
+The project includes a realsense sensor build under the RealsenseDevelopment folder.
+This build includes an executable that requires the Intel Realsense 400 series sensor to run.
+There is also a unitypackage that can be opened with the 2018 version of Unity to explore (but not run) the realsense project.
+For an unpackaged version of the realsense project, please see the realsense branch on the Gitlab repository above.

 # Future Work
 * Improve the motion tracking to be more stable and support more skeletons
 * Along with motion tracking, add star trails behind hands and feet.